Asymmetric Antibimerons: Statics and Dynamics

-{\it Introduction.--} Over the past few decades, various noncollinear magnetic textures have become the focus of intense research~\cite{KOSEVICH1990, GobelPhysRep2021}.
-In the vast majority of recently studied magnetic materials, the stability of these textures results from the Dzyaloshinskii-Moriya interaction (DMI)~\cite{Dzyaloshinsky1958, Moriya1960}, which is present in crystals with broken inversion symmetry and tries to make magnetic moments perpendicular to each other on neighboring sites.
-Magnetic skyrmions, which constitute tiny whirls in the magnetic order with nonzero topological charge, serve as a notable example of such textures~\cite{Bogdanov1989, Robler2006, Nagaosa2013, Muhlbauer2009}.
-The topological protection of their magnetic texture, high mobility under spin-polarized currents, and nanometer size hold promise for their applications to ultra-dense information storage~\cite{Romming2013, Kiselev2011, Sampaio2013}.
-The presence or absence of a skyrmion is proposed to encode information bits ‘1’ or ‘0’~\cite{Fert2013} for the standard binary logic.
+{\it Introduction.--} Over the past few decades, various noncollinear magnetic textures have been the focus of intense research~\cite{KOSEVICH1990, GobelPhysRep2021}.
+In the vast majority of recently studied magnetic materials, the stability of these textures arises from the Dzyaloshinskii-Moriya interaction (DMI)~\cite{Dzyaloshinsky1958, Moriya1960}, which is present in crystals with broken inversion symmetry and favors perpendicular alignment of magnetic moments on neighboring sites.
+Magnetic skyrmions -- tiny whirls in the magnetic order with nonzero topological charge -- serve as a prominent example of such textures~\cite{Bogdanov1989, Robler2006, Nagaosa2013, Muhlbauer2009}.
+Their topological protection, high mobility under spin-polarized currents, and nanometer-scale size make them promising candidates for ultra-dense information storage~\cite{Romming2013, Kiselev2011, Sampaio2013}.
+In standard binary logic, the presence or absence of a skyrmion has been proposed to encode information bits ‘‘1'’ or ‘‘0'’~\cite{Fert2013}.

-Nevertheless, still substantial challenges remain for memory and logic applications of skyrmions.
-In particular, ferromagnetic (FM) skyrmions experience transverse deflection from the motion along the current due to the skyrmion Hall effect~\cite{Litzius2017, Jiang2017}, which may result in their annihilation at the edge of the racetrack.
-Moreover, the interference between FM skyrmion-based racetracks caused by stray fields impedes higher integration of three-dimensional racetrack devices \cite{Parkin2022}.
-One possible way to overcome these challenges in FM materials is to use in-plane counterparts of skyrmions, which are symmetric bimerons~\cite{Gobel2019, Kharkov2017} shown in Fig.~\ref{fig1}(d).
-While skyrmions and bimerons are topologically equivalent, the latter exhibit different static and dynamic properties~\cite{Li20, Shen2020, Jani21, Amin2023, Leonov2017, ShenPRL2020, Jin_2022, Gao2019}, and in-plane magnetized systems with bimerons produce smaller stray fields.
+Nevertheless, substantial challenges remain for memory and logic applications of skyrmions.
+In particular, ferromagnetic (FM) skyrmions experience transverse deflection from the motion along the current due to the skyrmion Hall effect~\cite{Litzius2017, Jiang2017}, which can lead to their annihilation at the racetrack edges.
+Moreover, interference between FM skyrmion-based racetracks caused by stray fields hinders the high-density integration of three-dimensional racetrack devices \cite{Parkin2022}.
+One possible approach to overcoming these challenges in FM materials is to utilize in-plane counterparts of skyrmions -- symmetric bimerons~\cite{Gobel2019, Kharkov2017} shown in Fig.~\ref{fig1}(d).
+While skyrmions and bimerons are topologically equivalent, bimerons exhibit distinct static and dynamic properties~\cite{Li20, Shen2020, Jani21, Udalov2021, Amin2023, Leonov2017, ShenPRL2020, Jin_2022, Gao2019}, and in-plane magnetized systems hosting bimerons generate smaller stray fields.